-In the first case, My Files sharing will be limited to only those users and groups that have sharing enabled at the system level.
-In the second case, all internal and external users will have My Files sharing enabled.
+In the first case, sharing from personal storage will be limited to only those users that have sharing enabled at the system level.
+In the second case, all internal and external users who have personal storage will have personal-storage sharing enabled.